Disappearance of Gaia Pope: Missing person logs corrupted, duplicated, and ineffectively updated

 Information was difficult to ascertain and officers faced confusion due to missing person logs in relation to the search for Gaia being corrupted and duplicated.
 A number of officers didn't document searches or enquiries they'd completed when Gaia's risk was upgraded.
 This meant that actions, including what was outstanding, were difficult to track.
 This included difficulty to confirm what areas had been searched on 7 and 8 November as the missing person log was not updated effectively.

 Search records altered by Dorset Police officers

 PC Taylor was the deputy search coordinator for the search for Gaia.
 After Gaia's body was found, PC Taylor added details to Dorset Police's search logs.
-Whilst it was suggested by counsel to the inquest, Sarah Clarke QC, that PC Taylor did this to make the police search look better, Taylor stated he had do it to "provide a fuller picture of what happened", not to be deceitful.
+Whilst it was suggested by counsel to the inquest, Sarah Clarke QC, that PC Taylor did this to make the police search look better, Taylor stated he had done it to "provide a fuller picture of what happened", not to be deceitful.
 Amongst other details, Taylor added a note stating that a helicopter searching might not have found Gaia due to "pockets of dense vegetation".
 None of the entries that Taylor made indicated that they were retrospective entries.